xi/xiwrap/README.md

 See `xiwrap --help` for a full list of options.

+## Security disclaimer

+I am not an expert and this project is meant more for learning and experimenting than for production use.

 ## Why another tool?

 Linux has great low-level sandboxing features.
 However, I feel like we have not